 home

-Firstdraft is where the future of contemporary art emerges, through a program that is critical, ambitious and experimental.
+Firstdraft is where the future of contemporary art emerges, through a program that champions experimentation, risk and inclusion.

 news